Interesting Facts About Hedgehogs

 Legality of Ownership

-In the last half decade, exotic pets have become increasingly popular in the United States.
+In the last half-decade, exotic pets have become increasingly popular in the United States.
 One such exotic that is fairly common is the African Pygmy Hedgehog.
 The United States Department of Agriculture banned imports of hedgehogs in 1990 from Africa for health and political reasons.
-The species was considered threatened as a result of its popularity as a both a pet and as a food delicacy in South Africa.
-However, by the time restrictions on importation were put in place there were already enough hedgehogs in the United States to maintain a sufficient breeding population.
-By the efforts of a select number of experienced breeders the species was successfully domesticated and its future as a pet was secured.
+The species was considered threatened as a result of its popularity as both a pet and as a food delicacy in South Africa.
+However, by the time restrictions on importation were put in place, there were already enough hedgehogs in the United States to maintain a sufficient breeding population.
+By the efforts of a select number of experienced breeders, the species was successfully domesticated, and its future as a pet was secured.

 Another defensive behavior that is more prevalent during quilling is the hissing or spitting sound that hedgehogs make when they are displeased or alarmed.
 Additionally, it is common for a hedgehog to not eat as much during this time, but this is not generally cause for concern, and is only temporary.
 While these changes in disposition and behavior are only temporary, it is still important for the pet owner to continue to handle and play with the still young hedgehog despite its apparent displeasure at being disturbed.
 This is because the hedgehog is more open to bonding at this young age and will develop a trusting association with the owner much more easily if handled gently and often.